surelybassy/DamsOfTheWorld/README.md

 ### Exploring the Number of Dams by Country

-China has by far the most dams, with more than double the USA
 ![Countries Top 10](DamImages/NumberPerCountry.png?raw=true "Dams by Country Top 20")

+China has by far the most dams, with more than double the USA.
+With a large amount of geographical information for India I thought it would be interesting to take a closer look at the dams there.

 ## A Closer Look
 ### India